owenfriedewald/vhdl_game_of_life/README.md

 with a Xilinx Artix-7 FPGA.
 The design uses an existing 640x480 VGA timing path and renders a 40 by 30 Life grid with 16 by 16 pixel cells.

-Authors:

-1. Owen Friedewald
-2. Thomas Joswiak
-3. Silas Barton
+Authors: Owen Friedewald, Thomas Joswiak, Silas Barton

 ## Project Layout